Carlsen–Niemann controversy: Public responses

 The controversy has been described as the most serious cheating scandal for international chess since the Toiletgate incident in the World Chess Championship 2006, and became a top story in the news media worldwide.
 It has garnered significant attention from outside of the chess community, including on American late-night talk shows The Daily Show with Trevor Noah and The Late Show with Stephen Colbert.

+In April 2026, Netflix released a documentary on the topic, Untold: Chess Mates.

 Chess organizers

 The executive director of the Saint Louis Chess Club (host of the Sinquefield Cup), Tony Rich, said in a statement that "a player's decision to withdraw from a tournament is a personal decision, and we respect Magnus's choice."
 Rich later elaborated that no formal complaint was made in writing.
 Later in the tournament, Chief Arbiter Chris Bird published a statement affirming that there was "no indication that any player has been playing unfairly" during the Sinquefield Cup.
 Bird's statement did not address the reason to add additional security measures after Carlsen's withdrawal.
 Even so, the organisers increased measures of metal detection on the players and introduced a 15-minute broadcast delay for the next rounds of the tournament.

-The SLCC organisers permanently upgraded their anti-cheating measures for future events, including nonlinear junction detectors to detect silicon in electronics, and a 30-minute broadcast delay for the duration of the U.S. Chess Championships.
+The SLCC organizers permanently upgraded their anti-cheating measures for future events, including nonlinear junction detectors to detect silicon in electronics, and a 30-minute broadcast delay for the duration of the U.S. Chess Championships.

 FIDE upgraded their anti-cheating measures for the FIDE World Fischer Random Chess Championship 2022.
 This included a medical doctor to inspect the ears of players for any transmitters, and confiscating the electronics of spectators.